 Explore Tivat, the Millionaires Playground

-The new playground for the super-rich and the Balkan answer to Monaco, Tivat is a new settlement built around a large marina which is home to some of Europe’s super-yachts.
+The new playground for the super-rich and the Balkan answer to Monaco, Tivat is a new settlement built around a large marina that is home to some of Europe’s super-yachts.

 Tivat is located just around the bay from Kotor and although it is pricier than its neighbour, there is some nice hiking in the area and a few small beaches great for swimming and sunbathing.